-There’s not much information on this page, yet, as we launch this new website at the end of January.
-But there are many important issues to address in Frederick County, and we will be adding a lot of information to this section, in a few installments, throughout the month of February.
+There’s not much information on this page, yet.
+But there are many important issues to address in Frederick County, and we will be adding a lot of information to this section, in a few installments, shortly.

 I will do my best to offer relatively short commentary about a range of key challenges and opportunities we face as a community, but, just a click away, I’ll also provide additional and substantial information and perspective for those of you who are interested in taking a deeper diver into my take on key public policy matters.